steve-doc/fortyfoot/README.md

 * All images have alt labels
 * Any links that take user to external website have aria labels
+* Care has been taken to ensure good contrast between text and back ground colors
 * Have used semantic html throughout

 ## <a name="testing">Testing</a>